MikroElektronika/mikrosdk_click_v2/clicks/easypull/README.md

 #### Example key functions :

-- `easypull_get_an_pin` This function reads the state of the AN pin of EasyPull click board.
+- `easypull_get_an_pin` This function reads the state of the AN pin of EasyPull Click board.
 ```c
 uint8_t easypull_get_an_pin ( easypull_t *ctx );
 ```

-- `easypull_get_rst_pin` This function reads the state of the RST pin of EasyPull click board.
+- `easypull_get_rst_pin` This function reads the state of the RST pin of EasyPull Click board.
 ```c
 uint8_t easypull_get_rst_pin ( easypull_t *ctx );
 ```

-- `easypull_get_cs_pin` This function reads the state of the CS pin of EasyPull click board.
+- `easypull_get_cs_pin` This function reads the state of the CS pin of EasyPull Click board.
 ```c
 uint8_t easypull_get_cs_pin ( easypull_t *ctx );
 ```